 Kids' Coverage: Why Medicaid Matters to Kids

-Join us for an educational briefing on Why Medicaid Matters to Kids.
-This briefing will equip attendees with a core understanding of Medicaid’s basic structure including who the program serves, what types of services it provides and how it is financed.
-Speakers will also explore the importance of Medicaid for various populations of children, including children with special health care needs.
+This briefing equipped attendees with a core understanding of Medicaid’s basic structure including who the program serves, what types of services it provides and how it is financed.
+During the event, speakers explored the importance of Medicaid for various populations of children, including children with special health care needs.

 Where We Live: The Connection Between Environmental Stressors and Kids' Health

 Too often, children cannot access the health care and critical services they need due to social and environmental factors that impact where they live, learn, and play.
 These factors are important to recognize as they often lead to fragmented and crisis-oriented care, and affect a child's quality of life.

 As research from the Robert Wood Johnson Foundation

 suggests, a person's zip code is often one of the strongest predictors of health.
 In response to this research, and in recognition of the range of determinants of health, child health organizations are working toward creating healthier environments for children and their families.
 Where We Live

 highlights the work of some of these health care organizations and provide insight into national and community efforts aimed at improving child health and creating healthy environments.